Improved heralded single-photon source with a photon-number-resolving superconducting nanowire detector: Experimental Methods

 \section{Experimental Methods}

 The experimental setup is shown in Fig. \ref{fig:setup}.
 Light pulses of $\sim600$~ps duration are created by injecting 1540~nm wavelength light from a continuous-wave laser into an intensity modulator (IM).
-The modulator is driven by an arbitrary waveform generator (AWG) at a rate of 1 MHz, which is the clock rate of the experiment.
-The pulses are amplified by an erbium doped fiber optic amplifier (EDFA) and then directed to a second harmonic generation module (SHG), which up-converts the pulses to 770 nm.
-The 770 nm pulses pump a fiber-coupled type-0 periodically poled lithium niobate (PPLN) waveguide, which produces photon pairs centered at 1540 nm wavelength by way of SPDC.
-A coarse wave division multiplexer (CWDM) splits the photon pairs into the signal and idler paths, centered at 1530 nm and 1550 nm, respectively, and ascribes them with 13 nm bandwidths.
-The estimated joint spectral intensity (JSI) with the CWDMs is shown in Fig. \ref{fig:setup}, corresponding to a multi-mode spectrum with a Schmidt number of $K=20.6$~\cite{zielnicki2018joint}.
-We vary the average number of pairs $\mu$ by changing the input power to the SHG module.
+The modulator is driven by an arbitrary waveform generator (AWG) at a rate $R=1$ MHz, which is the clock rate of the experiment.
+The pulses are amplified by an erbium doped fiber amplifier and then directed to a second harmonic generation module with a gain-adjusted amplification stage (SHG), which amplifies the pulses then up-converts them to 770 nm wavelength.
+The pulses are then directed to a fiber-coupled type-0 periodically poled lithium niobate (PPLN) waveguide, which produces photon pairs centered at 1540 nm wavelength via SPDC.
+A coarse wavelength division multiplexer (CWDM) splits the photon pairs into the signal and idler modes, centered at 1530 nm and 1550 nm, respectively, each with a 13 nm bandwidth.
 Light in the signal path is split by a 50:50 beamsplitter (BS) into two paths, labelled as signal 1 and 2.
 Filters with a total of 60 dB extinction on the idler path and 120 dB extinction on the signal path are used to suppress the unconverted 770 nm pump light.
 The photons from the signal and idler paths are detected using conventional and PNR SNSPDs, respectively.
-The readout pulses from the detectors and the 1 MHz signal from the AWG are sent to a time tagger, which is interfaced with custom-made software for real-time analysis and multi-photon event discrimination (see Supplemental Material).